TxnLab/use-wallet/README.md

 npm uninstall @walletconnect/client @json-rpc-tools/utils algorand-walletconnect-qrcode-modal
 ```

 WalletConnect is no longer initialized by default.
-To add support for WalletConnect, you must add it to the `providers` array, and pass your `projectId` as described in [WalletConnect 2.0 Support](#walletconnect-20-support) above.
+To add support for WalletConnect, you must add it to the `providers` array, and pass your `clientOptions` as described in [WalletConnect 2.0 Support](#walletconnect-20-support) above.

 ## Local Development